How Many People in Finland Speak English?

 Helsinki has a C1 English level on average

 Finland is a big country with many cities.
-The 2023 EPI ranking only includes four of them, the biggest ones in the country by population.
-The average proficiency level in these cities is very high and above the national average.
+The 2024 EPI ranking only includes two of them, the biggest ones in the country by population.
+The average proficiency level in these cities is not only very high but also above the national average.

-You might have noticed that the fourth largest city in the country is missing.
-The city of Vantaa was not included in the latest edition of the proficiency index.
+Several cities were not included in the latest edition of the proficiency index.
 Education First only calculates average scores for regions and cities with a minimum of 400 test participants.
-It seems that Finland’s other major cities didn’t make the cut this year.
+It seems that several of Finland’s other major cities didn’t make the cut this year.

 Sources: Education First 1 & 2, Statista